Download this e-book and optimize your finances and save money by using the best financial services available in Switzerland!

 Due to a bad set of laws, it is currently challenging to access Exchange Traded Funds (ETFs) from the U.S. Indeed, European investors cannot currently invest in these funds.

-And only Interactive Brokers (among the affordable brokers) will offer Swiss investors access to these U.S. ETFs.
+Only Interactive Brokers (among the affordable brokers) will offer Swiss investors access to these U.S. ETFs.
 So, your choice is highly limited if you want to invest in these funds.

 Finally, you need to look at the prices of transactions.
 Price is the main issue with most Swiss brokers.
 They are expensive.
 As we will see later, there can be a vast difference in fees between different brokers.
 Most people do not realize this!
 When you compare brokers, you will see that the difference is too big to ignore!

 Out of these three criteria, the third one is the one that requires the most research.
 Finding reputable and safe brokers is not very difficult.
-But finding an affordable broker giving you access to the stock exchanges you need is not always easy.
+But, finding an affordable broker giving you access to the stock exchanges you need is not always easy.
 If you research correctly, you will directly start using the best broker for your needs.

 The best brokers in Switzerland

 As I said before, there are many options.
 You can probably trade directly with your bank.
-But Swiss banks are costly for trading.
+However, Swiss banks are costly for trading.
 It would be convenient to trade directly with your bank.
 Unfortunately, they are too expensive.
 So, you should not trade with your bank.

-In Switzerland, we have few good options for online brokers.
+In Switzerland, we have a few good options for online brokers.
 My favorite Swiss online broker is Swissquote (my review of Swissquote).
 FlowBank (review) and Corner Trader (review) also have acceptable prices.

 These are already much more interesting than trading with your bank.
 But they are not cheap either.
 Finally, there are several international online brokers available for Swiss investors: